edwardcallow/tesco-jargon/p.md

 #### Personal day
 An additional day’s holiday that all staff are entitled to over and above their annual leave and bank holidays, given at Christmas.
 > ![People](assets/images/tag-people.png)

+#### Personal digital counting unit (PDCU)
+PDA application previously used by stock control to complete counts.

 #### Personal development plan (PDP)
 A plan that shows someone’s development objectives, the actions to achieve them and the measure and target.